 These courses build confidence to prepare students for the demands of live-client representation.

 In simulation courses, students develop lawyering skills in a controlled setting.
 Much of the work involves hypothetical exercises resembling real case situations.
 Through seminars, critiques of videotaped role-playing and of presentations before mock judges and juries, and one-on-one review with instructors, students learn and refine specific lawyering skills.
-Current offerings include:
+For current students, a full list of simulation course offering can be found on the Clinical Programs MyHastings page and in the Course Catalog.
+A few examples of simulation course offerings include:

 - Appellate Advocacy – Research, brief-writing, oral argument, and appellate rules, standards, and practice.